Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Expected result**

-1. Pressing the hotkey once should deactivate the touchpad (touchpad should be completely inoperable)
+1. Pressing the hotkey once should deactivate the touchpad (touchpad should be completely inoperable).
-1. Pressing the hotkey again should reactivate the touchpad
+1. Pressing the hotkey again should reactivate the touchpad.

 ### ECR007.002 Keyboard (function key: touchpad on/off) in OS (Windows 11)